Adults with disabilities in the U.S. have higher rates of many chronic health conditions[i] and are more likely to experience a fall.

 Best Practices Toolkit: Resources from the Field

-Explore our Best Practices Toolkit, a compilation of over 180 resources collected from Administration for Community Living, Administration on Aging (ACL/AoA) Chronic Disease Self-Management Education Program (CDSME) grantees, former grantees, and other organizations implementing CDSME programs.
+Explore our Best Practices Toolkit, a compilation of resources collected from Administration for Community Living, Administration on Aging (ACL/AoA) Chronic Disease Self-Management Education Program (CDSME) grantees, former grantees, and other organizations implementing CDSME programs.
 Use the links below to find information specifically focused on engaging adults with disabilities in evidence-based programs.

 - Tools for marketing evidence-based programs to adults with disabilities

 - Resources for partnering with organizations that serve people with disabilities

 - Wisconsin Institute for Healthy Aging Sensory Impairment Toolkit: Use this toolkit to adapt Stepping On workshops to accommodate people with sensory impairments.
 The toolkit includes audio recordings that provide detailed explanations of each Stepping On exercise.

 Resources for Public Policy & Action